Green-Headed Ant (Rhytidoponera metallica) – Ultimate Care Guide

 3. Nuptial Flights – When and Where to Catch a Queen

-🌡 Ideal Conditions: Warm, humid days following rainfall
+🌡 Ideal Conditions: Warm, humid days after rainfall

-🕑 Time of Day: Afternoon to early evening (2 PM – 6 PM)
+🕑 Time of Day: Afternoon to early evening (around 2 PM – 6 PM)

-Seen wandering alone after a flight, looking for a nesting site.
+✅ Seen wandering alone after a flight, looking for a nest site

 🔗 Related Guide: What to Do with a Queen Ant After Capture